indiehd/docs/web-api/CONTRIBUTING.md

+# Intro
+`This is an extension of` [This Documentation](home/CONTRIBUTING.md)

 # Contributing To The `web-api` Repository

-The following is a set of rules for contributing to the [web-api](https://github.com/indiehd/web-api) repository on GitHub.
+The following documentation refers to anyone contributing to the [web-api](https://github.com/indiehd/web-api) repository on GitHub.

-These rules are considered when approving submitted contributions.
+All rules are considered when approving submitted contributions.

 ## Cloning The Repository
 You would clone this repository if you want to contribute to the server side Api.